On this page you will find information about:

 The RBL offer support to those who are serving, ex-service and their dependents, after just one day of service and continually through life.

-Find out more about how the RBL could support you when you are bereaved.
+Find out more about how the RBL could support you when you are bereaved here on our website.

 If you need help dealing with your grief or managing on your own, contact us at the Royal British Legion.